NIH-HPC/spark-slurm/README.md

 ```

 As you can see there is a ssh command that will set up a tunnel
-between your local machine, and the spark cluster.
-Execute that
+between your local machine, and the spark cluster if you want
-command in a terminal on your desktop if you have an os x or
-linux machine.
-If you have a windows box, you can eithe use putty to set up the
-port forwarding or you can use NX to connect to helix and then use that
-command in your nx session.

-Next, on your local machine (or your helix nx session), open up a
-browser and point it to 'localhost:55555' to see the spark web ui.
+to see the spark master's web ui.

-Connect to the cluster with pyspark using one executor per node.
+Here is how you would connect to the cluster with pyspark using one executor
+per node:

 ```
 $ pyspark --master spark://cn0443:7077 --executor-memory=40g
 Welcome to